C4.1.1

 | Dissolved oxygen | Aquatic animals | Needed for aerobic respiration in water | Fish deaths rise when oxygen levels fall |

 A density-dependent factor is a factor whose effect on population growth changes with population density.
 Competition is the clearest example: crowded plants shade each other, while crowded animals compete for food or territory.
 Predation can be density-dependent too, since predators find dense prey populations more easily.
-Pathogens, parasites and pests also spread more readily when hosts live close together.
+Pathogens, parasites and pests also spread more readily when hosts are close together.

-When collecting data, plot population size against time and look for the curve becoming less steep as resources become limiting.
+As data are collected, plot population size against time and watch for the curve becoming less steep as resources start to limit growth.
 In duckweed, carrying capacity may depend on surface area, light or nutrients.
 In yeast, it may depend on sugar availability, waste products, oxygen availability or space.
 The practical link is clear: biological capacity is limited by the factor that prevents further increase.

 Cooperation is an interaction in which individuals act in ways that increase the success or survival of others as well as, directly or indirectly, themselves.
 When it occurs within a species, cooperation is also intraspecific.
 Wolves hunting in packs can capture prey that one wolf could not.
 Penguins huddle to reduce heat loss.
 Meerkats give alarm calls.
 Some birds share parental care in crèches.

 An ecosystem is a biological system made of a community of organisms interacting with the non-living environment.
-The community forms the living part.
+The community is the living part.
 The ecosystem includes that living community plus abiotic factors such as light, temperature, water, mineral ions, pH, salinity and substrate.

 | Relationship | Definition | Example |